Artists/Bands [D-G]

 - Personnel incl.
 Jon Anderson (guitar/vocals) ; Bruce Jones (guitar/lead vocals) ; Peter Kerr (piano) ; Peter ‘Groover’ Makeham (bass) ; David Lennon (drums)

 Formed ca. 1976 by students at Armidale High School, Elsess was one of a number of school-based bands which emerged out of Armidale in the mid-late 1970s, including Edge and Blue Max.
-David Lennon went on to play in a number of prominent Australian ska bands, notably Strange Tenants and the Allnighters.
-Jon Anderson later played in several Armidale-based bands, including Shoot the DJ and Helga und der Blitzkrieg.
+David Lennon went on to play in a number of prominent Australian ska bands, notably Strange Tenants and the Allniters.
+Jon Anderson later played in several Armidale-based bands, including Shoot the DJ and Helga and the Blitzkrieg, while Bruce Jones and Peter Kerr went on to play together in Kordz.

 FAST ASLEEP